Features Guide for MP-based AMPL Solvers¶

-The MP framework defines standard solver features that solvers might support; these are usually characterized by a set of options used to control the feature, sometimes suffixes to pass required data and results, and may change the behaviour of the solution process.
-Much of the biolerplate code is written already, so that the behaviour becomes automatically standardized across all solvers.
+The MP framework defines standard solver features that solvers might support; these are usually characterized by a set of Solver options used to control the feature, sometimes suffixes to pass required data and results, and may change the behaviour of the solution process.
+Furthermore, MP offers unified Solve result codes.

 This page presents the semantics of the most common solver features; for a development reference see HOWTO hook your solver to AMPL MP.